 The teams attending who will each boast a men’s and women’s side are Port Malmö (Maulers & Lynx), Norrtälje Dockers and a Scandinavian All Stars team made up of Danish and Swedish players from different clubs.

-AFL Sweden Vice President and Port Malmö Lynx player, Katren Rogers, is very much looking forward to the event at her home ground in Malmö.
+AFL Sweden President and Port Malmö Lynx player, Katren Rogers, is very much looking forward to the event at her home ground in Malmö.

 “It will be really good to have everyone down at Limhamn,” said Rogers.

 “Being from Malmö and part of the Port Malmö Football Club, it’s always good spending a Saturday down there but to have everyone coming from all over Sweden, and some of the Danes coming too, it’s going to make it a really good atmosphere.

 “We’ve got two fields, a rugby field next to our main field where the girls and guys can play, so everyone can kind of watch each other with plenty of space.”

 The women’s tournament will see the three teams field 9-a-side, while the men’s teams will be fortunate enough to go the full 18.